rickcnagy/QSTools/README.md

 QSTools
 =======

-A suite of tools for programmatically interacting with the QuickSchools API and GUI.
+A suite of tools for programmatically interacting efficiently with the QuickSchools API and GUI.

 Rules: